swapnil930/contact-manager-reactjs/README.md

 # Contact Management Application

-This is a full-stack web application for managing contacts, built with **ReactJS** on the frontend and **Spring Boot** on the backend.
+This is a full-stack web application for managing contacts, built with **ReactJS** on the frontend and **JSON** on the backend.
 It allows users to create, view, update, and delete contacts.
 The app is designed to be fast, responsive, and user-friendly.

 ## Features